ashwinjo/cyperf-ce-all-in-one/StreamableHTTPImplementationTesting.md

-# Cyperf CE Controller - SSE Implementation Testing Guide
+# Cyperf CE Controller - Streamable HTTP Implementation Testing Guide

 ## Overview
-This guide provides complete instructions for users to set up and test the Cyperf CE Controller with Server-Sent Events (SSE) support.
-The SSE endpoint acts as a proxy to the main FastAPI application, allowing MCP clients to interact with your Cyperf infrastructure.
+This guide provides complete instructions for users to set up and test the Cyperf CE Controller with Streamable HTTP support.
+The MCP HTTP endpoint acts as a proxy to the main FastAPI application, allowing MCP clients to interact with your Cyperf infrastructure using standard HTTP POST requests with JSON-RPC 2.0 protocol.

 ## Architecture
 ```
-MCP Client → SSE Endpoint (Port 8001) → FastAPI App (Port 8000) → SSH → Remote Cyperf Servers
+MCP Client → MCP HTTP Endpoint (Port 8001) → FastAPI App (Port 8000) → SSH → Remote Cyperf Servers
 ```

 ## Prerequisites